 7. Receive Your Award Letter

 Once we have received your FAFSA information from the Federal Government, and we have received any other requested data needed from you, we will process your financial aid package and notify you of your aid eligibility.
-Your award letter will be posted electronically only via my.oldwestbury student portal.
-To accessyour award letter, login to my.oldwestbury portal, then:
+Your award letter will be posted electronically only via connect.oldwestbury student portal.
+To access your award letter, login to the ConnectOW Portal, and then: